Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Missouri Stats and Trends

-- Missouri is 0-8 against the spread and 4-4 overall when the team scores more than 6.6 points.
+- When Missouri puts up more than 6.6 points, it is 0-8 against the spread and 4-4 overall.

-- In games that Missouri churns out over 227.4 yards, the team is 0-8 against the spread and 4-4 overall.
+- When Missouri piles up over 227.4 yards, the team is 0-8 against the spread and 4-4 overall.

-- This year the Tigers have eight turnovers, five fewer than the Bulldogs have takeaways (13).
+- The Tigers have turned the ball over eight times, five fewer times than the Bulldogs have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.